tnichols217/notes/APBiology/5/Notes/Investigation/Chi-Squared Analysis.md

 # Analysis
 ## Null Hypothesis
-The assortment of colors in a crispy MnM packet are each of equal chance of occuring.
+The assortment of colors in a crispy MnM packet are each of equal chance of occurring.

+## Conclusion
+With a 95% confidence level,